MILITARY POSTAL HISTORY SOCIETY

 In addition to a brief non-philatelic summary of the war, the issue contains a comprehensive article on the war by Norm Gruenzner, an expert on the "Police Action," illustrated with numerous covers from his collection, and including a summary of the forces involved.

 Graham Hurd provided a look at the British and Commonwealth forces that participated, and Stanley Luft offers a look at the French forces and their mail, with commentary on how to distinguish this mail from letters that originated in Vietnam, where French forces were fighting at the same time.
-Several other interesting articles fill the 36-page issue.

-U.S. INTERVENTION IN NICARAGUA 1927 - 1933
+(U.S. INTERVENTION IN NICARAGUA 1927 - 1933)

 In this issue of the MPHS Bulletin the lead article discusses the U.S. involvement in Latin America as "policeman" in Nicaragua.
 There are several postal markings used between 1927 and 1933 by the Marine Corps in this action.

-Other articles in this issue are:
+Articles in this issue include:

 • Britain's Best Kept Secret